AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 * When a status flag is provided, the system updates the student’s payment record accordingly.

 Examples:
-* `list` followed by `payment 2` displays the payment status of the 2nd person in the address book.
+* `list` followed by `payment 2` displays the payment status of the 2nd person in the list.
-* `list` followed by `payment 2 s/paid` marks 1 lesson of the 2nd person in the address book as paid.
-Then displays the updated payment status of the 2nd person in the address book.
+* `list` followed by `payment 2 s/paid` marks 1 lesson of the 2nd person in the list as paid.
+Then displays the updated payment status of the 2nd person in the list.
-* `list` followed by `payment 2 s/unpaid` marks 1 lesson of the 2nd person in the address book as unpaid.
-Then displays the updated payment status of the 2nd person in the address book.
+* `list` followed by `payment 2 s/unpaid` marks 1 lesson of the 2nd person in the list as unpaid.
+Then displays the updated payment status of the 2nd person in the list.

 <div markdown="span" class="alert alert-danger">:bulb: **Warning:**
 There is a soft bound from negative to positive **1 million** for the number of outstanding lessons that you can have.